-April is again very good, with a slight chance of approaching showers later in the month.
+April is again outstanding, with a slight chance of approaching showers later in the month.

 Visiting Maldives in May

-May generally is the season when you find the best offers from the various resorts, and a greater chance of rain, but as we said, it usually washes over quickly.
-The waters tend to get a little mirkier during May, but this only really affects diving and not snorkelling.
+May generally is the season when you find the best offers from the various resorts and a greater chance of rain, but as we said, it usually washes over quickly.
+The waters tend to get a little murkier during May, but this only really affects diving and not snorkelling.

 Visiting Maldives in June